Image Credit: Facebook Fan D. Stotelmyer

 Early in development, the intestinal tract develops a mutually beneficial relationship with the microorganisms that line the intestines.
 Non-disease causing bacteria that live in the intestinal tract serve to aid in digestion of food and provide micronutrients to the host while helping create a barrier to prevent harmful bacteria in the gut from invading.
 When the normal healthy balance of microorganisms is disrupted, clinical symptoms develop.

 A common symptom of poor gut health is abnormal bowel movements.
-Both constipation and diarrhea can be signs an owner will notice in pets with poor gut health.
+Both constipation and diarrhea can be signs an owner will notice in pets with poor gut health, and whilst humans can find ways of self-medicating to help this, animals cannot.
 Imbalance of intestinal flora may be the primary problem; however, the problem may have developed secondary to another health condition which has altered the gut environment.
 Intestinal parasites, viral infections, invasive bacteria, stress, food sensitivities or allergies, poor diet, and recent or frequent antibiotic use all may alter the normal gut ecosystem.

 What is a Probiotic?